 The conclusion of this final installment, involving a “crossing of the streams,” could have been an entirely satisfying (if not revolutionary) grand conclusion to the series, if only all three movies in the final trilogy had been shaped from the start to support that arc.
 But Episode 8 had its own ideas about what the concluding arc should be, and because the director of Episode 9 had to spend precious resources dealing with that rebellion, he left himself with insufficient resources to properly execute the idea in the one movie that remained.

-You might ask me how I can even imagine the story continuing once such a radical change has been made, how there can be any specifically Star Wars heroes or any kind of an action movie plot at all after that, and I’ll answer honestly that I have no idea.
+You might ask me how I can even imagine the franchise’s imaginary universe continuing once such a radical change has been made, how there can be any specifically Star Wars heroes or any kind of an action movie plot at all after that, and I’ll answer honestly that I have no idea.
 That’s what I was looking forward to learning.
 And there would be no need for further stories, in any case, because that would have been the final episode of the franchise.

 Except, of course, that it would not have been the final episode, after all.
 The franchise is now much more than just the originally conceived trilogy of trilogies.
-There are now other Star Wars movies and TV series, all owned by a vast media conglomerate that intends to live forever and to continue collecting rents from all its properties throughout that dismal eternity.
+There are now other Star Wars movies and TV series, all owned by a vast media conglomerate that intends to live forever and continue collecting rents from all its properties throughout that dismal eternity.
 That’s why Star Wars couldn’t be allowed to change so radically, though I’ll be eternally grateful that one man tried.

 For the briefest moment, the time it takes to retract a lightsaber or remove a life-preserving mask, to touch hands across a gulf or reach for a broom, my true Star Wars hero, Rian Johnson, managed to turn the franchise away from the Dark Side.